-- Blood sufficiency for the test:
+6. Blood Sufficiency for the Test:

-While taking a test ensure that you’ve taken an adequate amount of blood that is required for the test.
-So follow the instructions given and repeat the test with a fresh test strip.
+While taking a test, ensure that you’ve taken an adequate amount of blood that is required for the test.
+So, follow the instructions given and repeat the test with a fresh test strip.

-Please ensure that the test strips solution is kept at a proper temperature as requested by the producer.
+Please ensure that the test strips solution is kept at a proper temperature, as requested by the producer.

-- Alternative parts apart from your fingertips:
+10. Alternative parts apart from your fingertips:

 Using an alternative site for tests might not help you with the required results.

-Some frequently Asked Questions
+Some frequently Asked Questions:

-A. 140 milligrams can be considered as a normal blood sugar level.
+Ans: 140 milligrams can be considered as a normal blood sugar level.
 The scale between one forty and one ninety-nine mg reveals a pre-diabetic condition.
 The scale between two hundred and above is deemed as diabetes.

 Ans: When you use a glucometer in the right manner, you will get accurate results.
 But, if you are not doing it regularly, but once in a blue moon, there are chances to get incorrect readings.